PrefectHQ/prefect-design/src/components/Combobox/combobox-features.md

 - [] emptyMessage prop. extraneous overlap with empty state slot
 - [] manual prop. extraneous overlap with filter function prop. [impl detail] - by default, radix-vue filters string typed options. either remove or better document
+- [] default slot.
+Doesn't translate well to overriding the input element's displayed value.
+Easy to do to project content into tags for multi-select, but hard to do for single.
+PComboboxOld uses this slot for single-selection but not multi-select.
+RCombobox currently does the opposite
+  - RCombobox has bad compatibility with the slot props here as well.